EgorS2000/ShortenYourLinkDjangoRest/README.md

 # Introduction

-ShortenYourLink was built to shorten your long none-presentable link.
+ShortenYourLink is DRF API, which was built to shorten your long none-presentable link.

 These docs describe how to use the [ShortenYourLink](https://app.swaggerhub.com/apis/EgorS2000/ShortenYourLink/v1.0.0) API.